 Our Careers Adviser has specialist training to help you explore your career options.
-She will give you accurate, comprehensive and impartial information to help you decide, and to answer questions, such as:-
+She will give you accurate, comprehensive and impartial information to help you decide, and to answer questions, such as:

-- · Which careers can I do with my favourite subjects? - How do I find out which subjects are needed for a particular career? - · How are qualifications viewed by colleges, universities and employers? - · Where can I research?
+- Which careers can I do with my favourite subjects? - How do I find out which subjects are needed for a particular career? - How are qualifications viewed by colleges, universities and employers? - Where can I research?

-You can drop-in to see Julie at lunch or break times to make an appointment or you can ask your form tutor to email her for an appointment either during or after school.
-Parents can also attend if they wish to.
+You can drop-in to see Julie at lunch or break time to make an appointment, or you can ask your Form Tutor to email her for an appointment either during or after school.
+Parents can also attend if they wish to, so please email jmcaulay@brs.srscmat.co.uk.

-Useful resources to help you:
+Useful resources to help you